-- a statement of management's responsibility for establishing and maintaining adequate internal control over financial reporting for the issuer; - a statement identifying the framework used by management to evaluate the effectiveness of this internal control; and - an assessment by management of the effectiveness of this internal control as of the end of the most recent fiscal year, including a statement as to whether or not internal control over financial reporting is effective.
+- a statement of management's responsibility for establishing and maintaining adequate internal control over financial reporting for the issuer; - a statement identifying the framework used by management to evaluate the effectiveness of this internal control; and

-Further, pursuant to Section 404(b) of the Sarbanes-Oxley Act, "accelerated filers" (issuers that have been 1934 Act reporting companies for at least 12 months and have a public float of between U.S. \$75 million and U.S. \$700 million) and "large accelerated filers" (issuers that have been 1934 Act reporting companies for at least 12 months and have a public float of U.S. \$700 million or more),86 must include a statement that the auditor of the financial statements included in the annual report has issued an attestation report on internal control over
+Further, pursuant to Section 404(b) of the Sarbanes-Oxley Act, "accelerated filers" (issuers that have been 1934 Act reporting companies for at least 12 months and have a public float of between U.S. \$75 million and U.S. \$700 million) and "large accelerated filers" (issuers that have been 1934 Act reporting companies for at least 12 months and have a public float of U.S. \$700 million or more), 86 must include a statement that the auditor of the financial statements included in the annual report has issued an attestation report on internal control over financial reporting.
+87